nicovank/HackerHop/README.md

     continue game progression.
 If the player comes in contact with a “Student Loan” the game is over.

- - **Lake Effect Weather** Further into the game, the player will come across weather hazard signs.
+ - **Lake Effect Weather:** Further into the game, the player will come across weather hazard signs.
 These will indicate that a gust of wind will push the player to either the left or right side of the screen.
 This can knock the player off his platform, ending the game.